daormar/debasher/doc/design_doc_resident.md

        is relaunched by hand, and the `shutdown` that a person writes now reaches the initiator, which halts with the consumer, each with checkpoints 0 and 1 (before, the `shutdown` was dropped and the program never halted).
 It was the first real run of the trigger path of the `Supervisor`.
+     - 4.6 Rounds that overlap, found while doing 4.5 and agreed on 2026-09-20. **Done 2026-09-20**: a round that finds another open no longer raises.
+A marker of a newer epoch replaces the open round, which is abandoned, and the node captures at that marker; a halt is not replaced by a snapshot; a marker of an older epoch, or of a round that is over, is ignored; a `start_snapshot` that finds a round open is ignored, a `shutdown` replaces an open snapshot and is ignored if a halt is open, and a node that has halted starts no rounds.
+Eight new tests in the words of the guarantees, replacing the two that demanded the `ValueError`, checked against ten mutants.
+Checked with a real `debasher_exec` run of a real `Supervisor`, two initiators, a slow path and a node with two inputs: a person writes two
+       `start_snapshot` half a second apart, and the node with two inputs had round 0 open, waiting for the slow path, when the marker of round 1 from the fast one arrived.
+Before, its brain thread died with the `ValueError`, it wrote no checkpoint and the program never halted (the other three nodes did).
+Now it abandons round 0 with a warning, ignores the late marker of round 0, closes round 1 when the slow path's marker arrives (checkpoint 1) and completes the halt (checkpoint 2), and the four nodes finish; the last snapshot has a checkpoint at every node.
   5. G5: sequence numbers, deduplication and detection of gaps.
   6. The chaos test of the Contract.